The War with Grandpa: Plot

-Sally learns that Mia is dating a boy named Russell (Colin Ford), whom she does not approve of.
-Ed invites Jerry, Danny, and Diane (Jane Seymour) (a store worker Ed has befriended) to play dodgeball against Peter and his friends.
+Sally learns that Mia is dating a boy named Russell, whom she does not approve of.
+Ed invites Jerry, Danny, and a store worker named Diane, who Ed has befriended to play dodgeball against Peter and his friends.
 Peter and his friends win the first round, but Ed and his team manage to beat them during the second round.
-However, during the third round, Danny's jaw is injured; as a result, the game is declared a tie.
-Later, Peter pushes the button on Ed's emergency call necklace, and Ed picks Peter up from school to take him fishing.
+However, during the third round, Danny's jaw is injured, and the game is declared a tie.
+Later, Peter pushes the button on Ed's emergency call necklace and Ed picks Peter up from school to take him fishing.
 The two discover that it is illegal to fish there.
 Ed then takes Peter to his old house and explains that he left some secrets in the walls.

 Ed learns that Peter is being bullied, so he, Danny, and Jerry throw the bully in a dumpster.
 At Jenny's Christmas-themed birthday party, Peter keeps his promise about not pulling any pranks.
 Peter rigs up an ejector seat for Ed, who is supposed to be playing the part of Santa that night.
 Unfortunately, a last-minute change results in Jerry being dressed up as Santa.
 Throughout the party, Peter and Ed are asked to help out.
 Instead, they continue to prank each other, including spraying bottles at each other and Peter plugging the cord to the lights as Ed checks them, shocking Ed.
 As a result of their hijinks, they inadvertently reveal their war with each other to everyone.
 Jerry gets ejected from his chair, resulting in further property damage and injuries to multiple guests.
 During this, Jenny's Christmas tree prop falls onto the house, leaving a hole in Mia's room and revealing Mia's secret tryst with Russell.
 Afterwards, Ed is injured and taken to the hospital.

 As punishment, Arthur and Sally place Peter and Mia under "work arrest" for six months.
 Russell shows up; Sally initially seems angry at him, but instead welcomes him.
-Sally goes to pick up Ed from the hospital, but learns that he has already checked out and his Lyft driver Chuck (Joe Gelchion) has taken him to his old house.
-Peter decides to make amends, and begs Ed to move back in with the family.
+Sally goes to pick up Ed from the hospital, but learns that he has already checked out and his Lyft driver Chuck has taken him to his old house.
+Peter decides to make amends and begs Ed to move back in with the family.
 The two finally reconcile, as Sally listens.

 As time passes, Ed and Peter seem to finally be getting along until Ed leaves one day to be with Diane, with whom he is now in a relationship.
 Peter looks on angrily, declaring a war on both of them as they leave.